Sponsored by the Association for the Advancement of Artificial Intelligence

-To capture some of the spirit of smaller, more special-purpose conferences and workshops, we have concentrated this year’s technical papers in the first two days of the conference.
-Thus, the half-day “mini-conferences” of the first two days serve our primary need-that of Al researchers wanting to confer with their colleagues over specialized current work.
-For those interested in Al from a less technical perspective, the second two days provide more general discussions and lectures on Al topics of current interest.
+To capture some of the spirit of smaller, more special-purpose conferences and workshops, we concentrated this year’s technical papers in the first two days of the conference.
+Thus, the half-day “mini-conferences” of the first two days served our primary need-that of Al researchers wanting to confer with their colleagues over specialized current work.
+For those interested in Al from a less technical perspective, the second two days provided more general discussions and lectures on Al topics of current interest.
 These plenary sessions should also be of great value to researchers deeply involved with the technical sessions, since they allow us to become current in other areas of Al or simply provide a thought-provoking counterpoint to the technical paper sessions.

 So, as a result, this conference consisted of the highest-quality short papers on the most important work in Al. The Program Committee members are to be congratulated and thanked for their substantial, dedicated, and tireless effort to make this a superb conference.
 We hope that you enjoy the fruits of our combined labor.